What Is IPL Treatment?

-Intense pulsed light (IPL) therapy is a way to improve the color and texture of your skin without surgery.
+Intense pulsed light (IPL) therapy, also known as a photofacial, is a way to improve the color and texture of your skin without surgery.
 It can undo some of the visible damage caused by sun exposure -- called photoaging.
 You may notice it mostly on your face, neck, hands, or chest.

 IPL may help if you have red, brown, or splotchy skin because of a health condition.

 Both IPL and laser treatments can be used to improve a variety of skin issues.
 The main difference is that IPL therapy is gentler on the skin and usually requires more sessions than laser therapy for comparable results.
 Laser treatment is more intense and recovery is longer.
 It can achieve more noticeable results from fewer procedures.
 However, unlike lasers, an IPL device sends out more than one wavelength of pulsating light.
 IPL can treat a range of skin conditions at the same time.
 Certain skin issues may respond better to IPL or laser.
 Your dermatologist can tell you which one is a better match for your needs.

 How IPL Treatment Works

 IPL uses light energy to target a certain color in your skin.

 When the skin is heated, your body gets rid of the unwanted cells, and that gets rid of the issue you’re being treated for.
 It can treat a range of skin conditions at the same time.

 After IPL, you may look younger because your skin tone is more even.
 And since the light doesn’t hurt other tissue, you can get better quickly.